 What is the Nintendo Switch?

 Nintendo Switch is a home console that can be played on the move.
 It has the form factor of a handheld system, with a screen bookended by two controllers - named Joy-Cons - that can be attached and detached as required.

 So how does it work?
 There's three play modes; 'Handheld Mode' sees the Joy-Cons attach to the base unit to be played on the go; 'TV Mode' which connects the system via a dock to a television, with controllers attaching to a central module - the Joy-Con Grip - or synced to a decided Xbox-style 'Pro Controller' (available separately), and 'Tabletop Mode', which uses a built-in stand so the screen can be displayed upright anywhere, with the Joy-Cons detached controller(s) to play local multiplayer games.

-Changing between the three modes is designed to be as frictionless as possible, as this video shows:The story of Tomb Raider By the people who were there.
+Changing between the three modes is designed to be as frictionless as possible, as this video shows:Lost in Shibuya A night of adventure in Tokyo.